magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-2712-->

-*  The `products` query now returns only the sub category of provided category ID.
+*  The `products` query now returns only the subcategory of provided category ID.
 Previously, it returned all categories.
 [GitHub-35220](https://github.com/magento/magento2/issues/35220)

 <!--- AC-2794-->